TESS GRAINGER (she/her)

 Current position: finishing BSc at U of G

-Project: Persistent effects of heatwave duration on population dynamics.
+Project: Persistent effects of heatwave duration on population dynamics (in revision).

 ANIK CHHOKER